Abdalmughith/iPriceAssignment/README.md

 # Python iPrice assignment

-used _Python Fire for automatically generating command line interfaces (CLIs) from Python object
+I used Python Fire for generating command line interfaces

 ## Installation
 To run this program you need to have python 3